 My Choice For Red Light Therapy

-About a month ago the Joovv Original Combo unit came into my life.
-For the last 30 days or so I’ve been using my Joovv light for about 10-20 minutes per day (5-10 minutes front & back) and while it’s still early on I’m impressed by the results, especially just the way I feel after using it!
-I’ll of course continue to update this post as time goes on…
+Back in March, the Joovv Original Combo unit came into my life.
+For the several months I've been using my Joovv light for about 10-20 minutes per day (5-10 minutes front & back) and while it's still early on I'm impressed by the results, especially just the way I feel after using it!
+I'll of course continue to update this post as time goes on.
+My dog really enjoys it too 🙂

 Joovv's red light therapy units are perfect for the average person looking to hack their health in convenient ways that easily fits into the modern lifestyle.
 And they have a combo unit that combines red light wavelengths for superficial tissue with near infrared wavelengths for deeper tissue so you get the best of both worlds in one treatment.

 Ready to join me and try red light therapy at home?
-You can pick out your own Joovv red light therapy unit here and be sure to use the coupon code “CATHERINE” at checkout to save $25 off your purchase.
-They even have a 60-day trial and hassle-free return policy so you can’t go wrong!
+You can pick out your own Joovv red light therapy unit here.
+They even have a 60-day trial and hassle-free return policy so you can't go wrong!

 Have you tried red light therapy?
 Please share in the comments!